-Objective: To develop heat transfer and system performance information on low-GWP refrigerants, which will assist in the selection and implementation of the best replacements for high-GWP hydrofluorocarbon (HFC) refrigerants by 2016.
+Objective - To develop heat transfer, system performance information, and burning velocity behavior of low-GWP refrigerants, which will assist in the selection and implementation of the best replacements for high-GWP hydrofluorocarbon (HFC) refrigerants.

 What is the research plan?
-The research plan encompasses three tasks.
+The research plan encompasses four tasks.
 Within Task 1, the local convective-boiling heat transfer coefficient of candidate replacements for high-GWP refrigerants inside a micro-fin tube will be determined.
-In FY12 and FY13, the apparatus was used to test R134a and three low-GWP test refrigerants.
-In FY13, test fluids were selected by theoretically evaluating the evaporative and condensing heat transfer performance of 40 potential low-GWP refrigerants as identified by the Air-Conditioning, Heating, and Refrigeration Institute’s (AHRI) Low-GWP Alternative Refrigerants Evaluation Program (AREP).
-Three more low-GWP refrigerants will be tested during the FY14 effort.
+In FY12 through FY15, the apparatus was used to test R134a and several low-GWP test refrigerants.
+The test fluids were selected by theoretically evaluating the evaporative and condensing heat transfer performance of 40 potential low-GWP refrigerants as identified by the Air-Conditioning, Heating, and Refrigeration Institute's (AHRI) Low-GWP Alternative Refrigerants Evaluation Program (AREP).
+Three more low-GWP refrigerants will be tested during the FY16 effort.
 For each refrigerant, roughly eighty discrete operating points will be recorded to characterize the heat flux and mass flow versus thermodynamic quality.
-The heat transfer measurements for low-GWP refrigerants will broaden the fluid database, which will be used to extend the validity of an existing NIST heat transfer correlation to low-GWP fluids and smaller diameter tubes.
+The heat transfer measurements for low-GWP refrigerants will broaden the fluid database in the literature, which will be used to extend the validity of an existing NIST heat transfer correlation to low-GWP fluids.

 NIST will be working closely with chemical manufacturers that have supplied the test refrigerants.
-Some of these test refrigerants may be mildly flammable having an ASHRAE 2L designation.2 Consequently, we will have to identify the required modifications to safely test the 2L refrigerants.
+Some of these test refrigerants may be mildly flammable having an ASHRAE 2L designation .
+Consequently, modifications have been made to the test rigs to safely test the 2L refrigerants.

 Task 2 consists of the laboratory characterization of low-GWP refrigerants in a mini-breadboard heat pump (MB-HP).
-In FY11, this laboratory apparatus was completely rebuilt and equipped with specialized, variable-area heat exchangers, a variable-speed compressor, and two water chillers to control the temperatures of the heat source and the heat sink.
-In FY12, the MB-HP was instrumented and calibrated.
-In FY13, shakedown-baseline tests with R134a were done followed by tests with the first low-GWP fluid.
-In FY14, the rig will be used to evaluate the cycle performance of three new low-GWP refrigerants and mixtures.
+In FY13, this laboratory apparatus was completely rebuilt and equipped with specialized, variable-area heat exchangers, a variable-speed compressor, and two water chillers to control the temperatures of the heat source and the heat sink.
+In FY14 and FY15, the MB-HP was instrumented and calibrated.
+Shakedown-baseline tests with R134a were done followed by tests with the first low-GWP fluid (to be selected).
+In FY16, the rig will be used to evaluate the cycle performance of four new low-GWP refrigerants and mixtures.

 The modeling element of this project (Task 3) supports two NIST Standard Reference Databases (SRDs): CYCLE_D and REFLEAK.
 FY11 produced updates of both programs with new versions released in FY12.
-Also in FY12, the simulation methodology and design specifications were developed for a new generation cycle model, Cycle-?T/UA, which accounts for both thermodynamic and transport properties of refrigerants.
+Also in FY12, the simulation methodology and design specifications were developed for a new generation cycle model, Cycle-ΔT/UA, which accounts for both thermodynamic and transport properties of refrigerants.
 Inclusion of transport phenomena within the heat exchangers enables the analysis and optimization of the fundamental trade-off between the pressure drop penalty and refrigerant heat transfer enhancement with increasing refrigerant mass flux.
 The FY13 effort produced the first version of this model, which is limited to the basic vapor compression cycle.
-During FY 2014, this model will be expanded to include three advanced cycle options offering improved efficiency by limiting throttling irreversibilities.
-The Cycle-?T/UA program will serve as a novel tool for evaluating and rating the performance of refrigerants operating in the subcritical vapor-compression cycle.
-It will be upgraded and will become a new NIST Standard Reference Database in FY16.
+During FY 2015, this model was expanded to include three advanced cycle options offering improved efficiency by limiting throttling irreversibilities.
+In FY16, The CYCLE_D-HX program will be updated and subjected to Beta testing and review before it is submitted to the Office of Standard Reference Data to become part of a new NIST Standard Reference Database in FY17.

 Researchers use novel fluids with nanoparticles to improve the efficiency of chillers that cool large buildings.